hanggrian/IIT-CS430/assignments/homework1.md

 \end{array}
 $$

+### 4C

-### c.
-What is the big-O average case running time of the routine?
+> What is the big-O average case running time of the routine?
 Hint: Simplify the previous summation until you see a common taylor series.

 | Theory | Equation | Where |
 | --- | --- | --- |